“We used to build civilization, now we build shopping malls.”

-In earlier days, when we had joint family our grandparents or parents used to visit market place with big shopping bags to the market to buy goods for the whole family.
+In earlier days, when we had a joint family our grandparents or parents used to visit marketplace with big shopping bags to the market to buy goods for the whole family.
 Not only vegetables but also other consumables for the whole family used to be bought like that.

-With age of maturity decreasing for Indian children we will see more children becoming independent at earlier age and with revolution in and changes in earning opportunities more children will be self dependent too.
+With age of maturity decreasing for Indian children we will see more children becoming independent at an earlier age and with the revolution in and changes in earning opportunities more children will be self-dependent too.

 Supply Chain Factors

-Development and maintenance of distribution channels throws a great challenge to the marketing companies.
-With need to reach around 1.5 billion customers (in 2030) with such a great spread of land these factors will determine our shopping experience to a greater extent.
-There will be need of extensive collaboration among supply chain companies to maintain the service level.
+Development and maintenance of distribution channels throw a great challenge to the marketing companies.
+With the need to reach around 1.5 billion customers (in 2030) with such a great spread of land these factors will determine our shopping experience to a greater extent.
+There will be a need for extensive collaboration among supply chain companies to maintain the service level.

 Also it will be more of pull technique used for shopping than push technique.
 But to be more precise, it will be a combination of push and pull techniques that will decide our shopping experience.
 Companies will try to achieve more business by pushing new products and services through bundling them and making optimization at different supply chain factors.
 However, customers will prefer a pull technique for the same.
 With technological innovation in place a nice combination of these two will decide how we shop.
 This is explained below with an example –